-As for Super Mario Maker 2, when you’re playing while the console is docked you’ll need to use the Joy-Con controllers to move creation elements.
-On the other hand, when you’re playing it in handheld mode, you can only use the touchscreen.
-Soon enough you’ll find that fingers aren’t exactly the most precise way of manipulating anything on a touchscreen.
+If you’re playing Super Mario Maker 2 while the console is docked then you’ll need to use the Joy-Con controllers to move creation elements.
+However, when you’re playing it in handheld mode, you can only use the touchscreen.
+Soon enough you’ll find that fingers aren’t exactly the most precise way of manipulating goombas and brick blocks around a level.
 And, hey, who wants to leave a load of dirty fingerprints or smudge marks on their beloved Switch screen?

 That should be enough of a reason for you to buy a Nintendo Switch stylus.
-You can then use it in that game to create levels, do some doodling in Splatoon 2, design stages in Super Smash Bros Ultimate or improve your brain age in Dr Kawashima’s Brain Training
+You can then use it in that game to create levels, do some doodling in Splatoon 2, design stages in Mario Maker 2 or improve your brain age in Dr Kawashima’s Brain Training.

 Will any other stylus work on the Nintendo Switch?

 Those are the best Nintendo Switch styluses out there.
-Hopefully, we’ve summed up an option that’s perfect for you (and your bank account).
+Hopefully, we’ve tracked down an option that’s perfect for you (and your bank account).
 We’ll continue to keep an eye out for new styluses that mean your Switch pointer needs are always met.

-Now, how about taking a look at the best Nintendo Switch controller if you need to get into a serious game of Smash Bros.
-Ultimate or Breath of the Wild.
-Perhaps you can get a Nintendo Switch Lite case to store your new stylus in, consider bumping up the storage space in your console with a brand new Nintendo Switch SD card or keep your battery going with a power bank for Nintendo Switch.
+If you want to get into a serious game of Smash Bros. or burn through a few levels of Hyrule Warriors, why not take a look at the Nintendo Switch Pro controller?
+You can also get a Nintendo Switch Lite case to store your new stylus in, bump up the storage space in your console with a brand new Nintendo Switch SD card, or keep your battery going with a snazzy new power bank for Nintendo Switch.